mariennedosso/mariennedosso/README.md

 ### 💧 [Water Consumption Analytics](https://github.com/mariennedosso/Water-Consumption-Analytics)
 End-to-end predictive analytics system for monitoring water consumption, built with Python, Streamlit, and SQL, including interactive dashboards.
 Completed during my internship and **published in IJSET**.

-> 💡 Replace the `#` links above with your actual repo URLs once your README is live.

 ---